-This is just the the electronic platform of the national administration traffic information system, where you can download forms, find your nearest service centre and find the latest news and updates.
+This is just the the electronic platform of the national administration traffic information system, where you can download forms, find your nearest service centre and find the latest news and updates for online NaTIS information.

-Our guide “Questions to ask your dealer” includes handy tips on how you can get the best deal on your car.
+Our guide “Questions to ask your dealer” includes handy tips on how you can get the best out of the relationship with your car dealer.